Saint-Affrique: Saint-Affrique prize

 The Grand Prix of Saint-Affrique has been awarded to noted Parisian painters since the second part of the 20th century.
-It consists of a month-long stay of at the hotel of famous chef François Decucq during which the painters could visit and paint one of the most beautiful county of France.
+It consists of a month-long stay of at the hotel of famous chef François Decucq during which the painters could visit and paint one of the most beautiful counties in France.

 Some prize winners: Daniel du Janerand, Maurice Boitel.